Certora/gambit/README.md

 Run `gambit --help` for more information.

+_**Note:**
-_**Note:** all relative paths specified in a JSON configuration file are interpreted to be relative to the config file's parent directory._
+All relative paths specified in a JSON configuration file are interpreted to be relative to the configuration file's parent directory.
+_

 In the following section we provide examples of how to run Gambit using both `--filename` and `--json`.
 We provide more complete documentation in the